 The Connected Boat

-The dashboard of the Siren Marine app shows key boat system status at a glance, from anywhere you can get online with your smartphone, tablet or desktop computer.
+The dashboard of the Siren Marine app shows key boat systems status at a glance, from anywhere you can get online with your smartphone, tablet or desktop computer.

 Here's a tale that is all too common: You left the boat all buttoned up on Sunday afternoon, and you're pretty sure everything is OK, but some nagging doubts are starting to trouble your mind.
 Did you remember to turn the battery charger on?
 Has the battery bank gone dead again?
 Is the water level in the bilge rising?
 Is the engine due for an oil change?
 And what about those burglaries you read about on the marina bulletin board?

 Is your pride and joy—your baby—going to be OK until the next time you return?

 Boat owners, do you worry about your boat when it is all alone in its slip or on its trailer?
-We sure do, and that's why we're excited about a bunch of new electronic gadgets that give us some help with our peace of mind.
+Sure you do!
+And that's why we're excited about a bunch of new electronic gadgets that give us some peace of mind.
 It's the Connected Boat.
 Using your smartphone, the Internet of Things and new technology, you'll have the power to know—wherever you are—that your boat is safe, secure and ready to enjoy.

 Where's my boat?

 Monitor your boat, track its location and status, control onboard systems such as cabin and cockpit lights, air conditioning, battery switches or bilge pumps and keep your vessel secure, almost anywhere in the world.
 This Monitoring, Tracking and Control (MTC) system utilizes the global 3G cell phone network, the Internet of Things and an app you can view on your smartphone, tablet or desktop computer.